invertase/rdash-angular/README.md

 Usage of the directive: `<loading></loading>` or `<div loading></div>`

-Want to change it, simple replace the template and CSS!
+Want to change it, simply replace the template and CSS!